 Update: As of July 2020, Smilelove has reportedly ceased all operations.
 The company received a backlash of customer complaints related to the quality of their aligners and customer service.
 Thus we recommend removing them from consideration.
 For a full list of options, check out our overview of the cheapest teeth aligner brands.

-Can the at-home teeth aligners offered by Smilelove, Candid and Smile Direct Club replace braces for straightening your teeth?
+Can the at-home teeth aligners offered by companies like Smilelove, Candid and Smile Direct Club replace braces for straightening your teeth?
 Do they really offer similar results to orthodontic work, and at what discount?
 If your teeth have always been a bit crooked or you’ve noticed them shifting over time, read on to see which of these low-cost options could work best for you.